Xeparrot/xeparrot/documentation/source/source/index.html.md

 Key: `paths`

-## Scan additional folders for modules
+## Scan additional folders for xemodules

 This is disabled by default.
-Once enabled, the package will look for modules in the specified array of paths.
+Once enabled, the package will look for xemodules in the specified array of paths.

 Key: `scan`